Journey time statistics

 Data and statistics of journey times to key services, covering food stores, education, health care, town centres and employment centres.

-The Department for Transport is seeking views on the future of the Journey Times statistics series.
+The Department for Transport’s consultation on the future of the Journey Times statistics series, which ran from July 2023 to November 2024, has now closed.

 Since 2014, the Department for Transport’s evidence base for understanding transport connectivity and access to key services has been derived from the Journey Times statistical series.
 Although innovative when they were first employed, the methodology and technologies used in the production of these statistics involves very lengthy processing times and a large amount of dedicated resource to generate.
 Over time this has meant the statistics developed an increasingly large lag between the period they related to and their publication.
 Restrictions on access to relevant IT during the COVID-19 pandemic further disrupted production of the statistics beyond this.